vasilis-exo/magnolia-spa/README.md

 All Magnolia specific configurations can be find in `[[...pathname]].js` file.

-Now you can go and manually create sample content.

 ### Next.js SSG

 You will need to create a root page with the `Next.js SSG: Basic` template and name it `nextjs-ssg-minimal`.